 Your questions on how your product will feel and look once finished are answered by the appearance prototype.
 An appearance prototype is usually the physical representation that looks and feels closely like what your final product would be once put into final production.
-Appearance prototypes often do not function the way the final product would work, they are merely made in order to show the stakeholders, the designers and the media on how the perceived design will turn out to look in the end.
+Appearance prototypes often do not function the way the final product would work, just like the presentation prototype, they both are merely made in order to show the stakeholders, the designers and the media on how the perceived design will turn out to look in the end.
 The appearance prototype usually does not have movable parts or inside of the structure, for example, an engine or a drivetrain in a car’s prototype.

 With the rise of the prototyping technologies, the use of CNC machined and 3D printed parts are now heavily used in appearance prototyping in order to make the prototypes as close as possible to the actual product.
 The materials used at this stage include 3D printed plastics, CNC machined RenShape, solid wood, clay, medium density fiberboard (MDF), sheet metal and paint.

 An Appearance Prototype of Lotus Evora for the Feasibility Study